 Click the Mappings Backup link to access the Mappings Backup & Recovery settings.

-The Re-authenticate link lets users reconfirm their integration credentials or enter credentials for a different account.
+Click Re-authenticate to reconfirm your Bloomerang CRM integration credentials or enter credentials for a different account.

-When you click Re-authenticate, you'll be prompted to Activate the integration or Cancel the reauthentication process.
+When you click Re-authenticate, Bloomerang Fundraising prompts you to activate the integration or cancel the reauthentication process.
 Clicking cancel keeps the integration set up the way it was before clicking Re-authenticate.

-If this service integration is no longer needed, it can be deleted by clicking Delete Integration in the left-hand navigation.
+If you no longer need the Bloomerang CRM integration, delete it by clicking Delete Integration in the side navigation.

 You'll be prompted to confirm your choice to delete the integration by typing the word DELETE.

-After deleting the service integration, if you need to re-enable it you can reconnect just like when you originally set up the service integration.
+If you need to re-enable the integration after deleting it, you can reconnect just like when you originally set up the service integration.

 To save you time and prevent you from accidentally creating duplicate records, you'll be prompted to Restore export history when you establish your integration again.
 Note that this will not import any past integration settings.
 If you would rather start with a clean slate, select Start from scratch instead.